Menu

 Introduction

-Tucked away on the banks of the sacred Assi River in Varanasi, the Sankat Mochan Hanuman Temple stands as a timeless beacon of faith, devotion, and divine grace.
-Not just a spiritual hub, this revered temple is a living testament to India’s rich tapestry of religious heritage.
-Its name—“Sankat Mochan”, meaning “reliever from troubles”—encapsulates the essence of what Lord Hanuman represents to his devotees: strength, courage, and the power to overcome any hardship.
+Nestled along the banks of the holy Assi River in Varanasi, the Sankat Mochan Hanuman Temple is an ageless symbol of faith, devotion, and divine benevolence.
+A place of spiritual enrichment, this hallowed temple is a living monument to India’s rich cultural tapestry of religious heritage.
+Its name—”Sankat Mochan”, or “reliever from troubles”—betrays the symbolism behind what Lord Hanuman means to his followers: strength, courage, and the ability to conquer any adversity.

 Historical Background